 The only thing that separates a celebrity from the rest of the population is the balance in his or her bank account.
 A fat wallet does not dissuade mental illness and suicide.
 Beauty and intelligence are not diversions.
 A broad social circle is not a deterrent.

 Mental illness and suicide do not care if you are a Christian or an atheist or if you put your faith in science.
-Mental illness and suicidal ideation can affect any person, any time and at any place.
+Mental illness and suicidal ideation can affect any person, at any time, and at any place.
 No one is exempt.

 4. Most suicidal people don’t want to be dead.
 They just can’t figure out how to live through the next step.